GWASLab

 - Brisbane plot: GWAS hits density plot

-- Scatter plot: trumpet plot (plot of MAF and effect size with power lines)
+- Trumpet plot (plot of MAF and effect size with power lines)

 Visualization Examples